CRekkaran/YelpCamp/README.md

 # YelpCamp
-Devolopment of a simple MEAN STACK website using NodeJs and MongoDB int the backend.
+Devolopment of a simple MEAN STACK website using NodeJs and MongoDB.